unosmium/sciolyff-conversions/README.md

+# SciolyFF Conversions

+A hodge-podge collection of quick scripts and workflows to convert to and from SciolyFF from various different formats.
+The workflows are all documented in this README, which may need an index or something in the future.

-# Converting from Chalker's Excel-based Scoring System
+## Converting from Chalker's Excel-based Scoring System

 Many high-level Science Olympiad competitions have traditionally used Chalker's Excel-based Scoring System to output their results in PDF format.
 To convert